 The lifecycle of a product through DfE includes three stages: production, consumption, and destruction.

 When efficient manufacturing processes are used in production, more sustainable products can be made.
 The use of the right materials is a big part of this phase.
-For instance, the thermoset plastic used in the production of a PCB is easy to recycle.
-However, contamination occurs in the manufacturing phase by adding components such as silicon and copper, which make it difficult to recycle.
 A reduction of the variety of materials used can reduce pollution, energy consumed, and the cost of production.

 At the end of their lifecycle, electronics must be thrown away, reused, or recycled.
 However, most electronics are not repairable, making them difficult to reuse.
 DfE eliminates the effect of this on the environment by recycling the components in factories to create new raw materials.

 The benefit of these steps is that they reduce pollution on the environment, improve power consumption and efficiency, and reduce wastage.